katholiek-onderwijs-vlaanderen/sri4node/README.md

 ### General Utilities

     clearPasswordCache  : Used for clearing the security cache.
-Call when updating security context of a user. prepareSQL          : Used for executing SQL in after* function.
-Call with the 'db' object you received. executeSQL          : Used for executing SQL in after* function.
-Call with the 'db' object you received.
+Call when updating security context of a user. prepareSQL          : Used for preparing SQL.
+Supply a name to keep the query in the database as a prepared statement. executeSQL          : Used for executing SQL.
+Call with the 'db' object you received, and a query object (returned by prepareSQL).

 ### Mapping Utilities